Like any industry, the world of direct mail and fulfilment comes with its own world of words, phrases and jargon.

 Similar to BRCs, these allow recipients to respond to direct mail with a pre-paid envelope for their order form or reply slip.
 Handy for the recipient, you can often expect a greater response rate with a BRE.

-It’s simply sending out lots of mail (and with a reduced postage cost).
+It's simply sending out lots of mail (and with a reduced postage cost).
+The first significant price saving is at the 4,000 quantity.

 This is simply the sheet which features a recipient's address.
 It goes at the front of the mailer.